MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/other-apis/react-native.md

 ---
-title: Other API
+title: Other APIs
-description: Other API in the Mobile Center SDK for React Native
+description: Other APIs in the Mobile Center SDK for React Native
 keywords: sdk
 author: elamalani
 ms.author: emalani